tomas-fryza/vhdl-course/Labs/02-logic/README.md

 ## Lab assignment

 1. Preparation tasks (done before the lab at home).
 Submit:
-   * Binary comparator truth table.
+   * Completed 2-bit comparator truth table.

 2. A 2-bit comparator.
 Submit:
-   * Karnaugh maps for all three functions.
+   * Karnaugh maps for all three functions,
-   * Simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function.
+   * Equations of simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function.

 3. A 4-bit binary comparator.
 Submit:
-   * Listing of VHDL code (`design.vhd`),
+   * Listing of VHDL architecture with syntax highlighting,
-   * Listing of VHDL testbench (`testbench.vhd`),
+   * Listing of VHDL stimulus process from testbench file (`testbench.vhd`) with syntax highlighting,
-   * Listing of simulator console output, i.e. with reported error,
+   * Listing of simulator console output, i.e. with one reported error,
-   * Link to your public EDA Playground example.
+   * Link to your public EDA Playground example in the form `https://www.edaplayground.com/...`

 *Prepare all tasks in your README file `Digital-electronics-1/Labs/02-logic/README.md`, [export/print it to PDF](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Export-MD-to-PDF), use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
 The deadline for submitting the task is the day before the next laboratory exercise.*